chenle02/Fox-H_Symbolic_Tools/readme.md

 1. Wolfram Mathematica
 2. Python 3.8
 3. [lualatex](https://www.luatex.org/) for generating pdf files.
+4. Some scripts are written in bash, run in Linux.
+For Mac OS or Windows, you need to modify the scripts accordingly.

 # Usage
 1. The input file for the Fox H function can be either csv file or wls file.